sails-adminpanel/sails-adminpanel/docs/Configuration.md

 ```

 ## Select many
-You need configure you fieald as json
+You need configure you field as json

 Your model:
 ```javascript